arana-initiatives/agro-point-cloud-seg-pipeline/README.md

 So, it might be possible that apple annotations are present in the _*.LAZ_ point cloud files of the orchard dataset.

 **In Progress Work Note:** Currently, the _PFuji-Size_ dataset debugging, and more extensive README.md documentation is in progress.
+Additionally, we are also testing data augmentation techniques for the _Fuji-SfM_ dataset to measure any performance gains.
 If some data preprocessing flaw is detected we will update the code repository accordingly, and share the updated notebooks and model checkpoints.

 #### Citing the Experiment Findings and Accompanying Theoretical Document